Issue Operations¶

 meeting_issues = await client.issue.list(meeting_id=123)

-# Solve an issue (mark as completed)
+# Complete an issue (mark as solved)

 asyncio.run(main())